UK PM sacks Tory Party chairman Nadhim Zahawi after breach

-UK Prime Minister Rishi Sunak has fired the chairman of his ruling Conservative Party on Sunday over a “serious breach” of the ministerial code.
+British Prime Minister Rishi Sunak has fired the chairman of his ruling Conservative Party over a “serious breach” of the ministerial code.

 Pressure had been building on Nadhim Zahawi amid allegations he settled a multimillion-dollar unpaid tax bill while he was in charge of the country’s Treasury.

-In a letter to Mr Zahawi on Sunday, Mr Sunak wrote he had been forced to act after promising at the start of his tenure that his government “would have integrity, professionalism and accountability at every level”.
+In a letter to Mr Zahawi on Sunday (local time), Mr Sunak wrote he had been forced to act after promising at the start of his tenure that his government “would have integrity, professionalism and accountability at every level”.

 There was no immediate comment from Mr Zahawi.